csync/csync-server/README.md

   - `docker run -d -p 6005:6005 -e CSYNC_GITHUB_ID githubIdHere -e CSYNC_GITHUB_SECRET githubSecretHere csync`

+  To enable **Facebook Authentication** add in an app ID and app secret

+  - `docker run -d -p 6005:6005 -e CSYNC_FACEBOOK_ID facebookIdHere -e CSYNC_FACEBOOK_SECRET facebookSecretHere csync`

-  Both authentication providers can be enabled at the same time by having all environment variables specified.
+  All of the authentication providers can be enabled at the same time by having each environment variables specified.

   Click [here] (https://github.com/csync/csync-server/wiki/Create-a-CSync-Instance-on-Bluemix) for instructions to run CSync on Bluemix